healthcare-hackathon-wuerzburg/medicom/README.md

 3) setup server or localhost for database
 4) update login information in MySQLDatabase.py
 5) create api key for Google Vertex AI
-6) in terminal: './google-cloud-sdk/bin/gcloud init'
+6) in terminal: `./google-cloud-sdk/bin/gcloud init`
 7) login to google account
-8) in terminal: './google-cloud-sdk/bin/gcloud auth application-default login
+8) in terminal: `./google-cloud-sdk/bin/gcloud auth application-default login`
 9) update api key (project_id) in VertexAI.py
 10) launch main.py

 ## How to use the Project

-The project,
+The project, especially the database, is highly modular and can be extended by questions of different medical fields.
+Each question has to be provided with an answer scheme which the Vertex AI will receive to interpret the patients answer.
+The input method has to be specified as well.

 ## Deployment

-Describe, how the project can be deployed (if necessary).
-How can i spin up a docker container that executes something, how can i move the containers to a server, how can I use the trained ML model, ... (if applicable in your project context).
+End goal for this project is a mobile application that has speech input and output and can be used by patients in doctors offices or at home on their own mobile device.

 ## Project Overview

-Describe how the project is structured.
-Describe the architecture and the main components (if necessary) and the interaction between these components.
+Database:
+Table Fragen: Contains all questions, answer scheme, input method Table Grafiken: Contains graphics and their respectable name Table Themenbereiche: Contains medical fields, currently only questions for pain clinic Table FrageGrafik: Connects Graphic to their respectable question Table FragenChoices: Contains Question IDs for all single choice questions as well as the number of choices Table NextFrageWennFalse: Sometimes questions can be left out when certain conditions are met, currently not used Table ThemenbereichFragen: Connects medical field and the questions applicable to this field, currently not used

+View documentation in .py files for more information.

 ## How to Contribute